adilhasan927/SC1015-Project/Web Scraping/Scraping.md

 `wayback_machine_downloader https://sg.openrice.com/en/singapore/r-* --only "/index\.html$/i" --from 2020`

 We added the `--from` condition so that only page captures after the most recent redesign of the website would be included, so that our files would have a common HTML structure.
-After doing so, we obtained 4,438 pages, each corresponding to a restaurant.
+After doing so, we obtained 4,438 pages.
+About 400 didn't match our desired format, leaving 4,004 restaurants.

-The folder in this directory labelled `websites` contains the results of our scraping.
+The 7zip-compressed folder in this directory labelled `websites` contains the results of our scraping.
 The pages in this folder follow the format of `websites/sg.openrice.com/en/singapore/r-{restaurant name}/index.html`, substituting the name of the restaurant for `{restaurant name}`.

 We then used the Beautiful Soup Python package to parse the HTML in these files and produced a CSV containing the features we managed to extract, creating our initial dataset.
 The features we managed to extract were restaurant name, rating, # of reviews, price, cuisines, and street address.

+This can be done by running the provided script `extract.py`.
+It produces 3998 rows of data in `features_no_gps.csv`; a few pages are excluded for not being valid UTF-8 text or not following the HTML format we use.

 Lastly, we augmented this dataset by using the API at [PositionStack](https://positionstack.com/) to convert our street addresses into GPS coordinates.
 At this point we were ready to go into the next stage of data cleaning.